Jesse R. Goliath, PhD, RPA

 About

-Dr. Goliath has published on various topics in skeletal histology, functional anatomy, forensic age estimation, and diversity and inclusion.
+Dr. Goliath has published on topics in skeletal histology, functional anatomy, forensic age estimation, and diversity and inclusion.
+His research examines the social determinants of missing and addresses the issues of structural violence and the visibility of marginalized groups within the medicolegal system.
+His research also encompasses skeletal biology, particularly its applications in forensic anthropology, microscopy, functional morphology, and bone biomechanics.
+Dr. Goliath employs the principles of bone functional adaptation to explore the relationship between developmental changes in bone structure and the mechanical loads experienced throughout life.
 He is currently investigating new methods for detecting variances in bone morphology using micro-CT and other imaging modalities.
-Moreover, he is working on developing inclusive practices in forensic anthropology casework and education initiatives.
+Moreover, he is working on developing inclusive practices in forensic anthropology casework and educational initiatives.

 Contact